DavidWaumsley/NoScriptShow/content/blog/2024/ep8.md

 \[00:20:09\] **Nathan Wrigley:** Okay.
 So there it is.
 There’s the light version.
 I’ll just try and zoom in a little bit better.
 Oh, there we go.
 That’ll do nicely.
 Okay, so what’s going on?

 \[00:20:18\] **David Waumsley:** So for the people on the audio, really, on the desktop version of this, we’re going out into two columns.
-On the right hand side, there’s a, an icon of a podcast, mic and, with.
+On the right hand side, there’s a, an icon of a chat, mic and, with.

-Something slapped on it, little sticker saying podcast and tutorials and articles, which is, so I, my thinking was why we need to make this look something better than what we’ve got at the moment, and it needs to communicate what’s here straight away from the no script show.
-So I. If we’re going to fill it into two columns, then we need something that screams podcasts.
+Something slapped on it, little sticker saying chat and tutorials and articles, which is, so I, my thinking was why we need to make this look something better than what we’ve got at the moment, and it needs to communicate what’s here straight away from the no script show.
+So I. If we’re going to fill it into two columns, then we need something that screams chats.
 So I think that icon does that.

-\[00:20:56\] **Nathan Wrigley:** Yeah, I think, that icon is like the universal symbol of podcasting where wherever you go, if you go to podcasting apps, if you go to, podcasting websites, you, just get the mic and it’s this very stylized version.
+\[00:20:56\] **Nathan Wrigley:** Yeah, I think, that icon is like the universal symbol of chating where wherever you go, if you go to chating apps, if you go to, chating websites, you, just get the mic and it’s this very stylized version.
 It’s like a, it’s like a cop.
 With, with a, like a mic stock on top of it.

 One thing I should just say is, I have a, I have an Evernote extension.
 My browser, and we’re not promoting Evernote, that little Evernote symbol, which is there is not part of David’s design.
 Okay.
 A little, Evernote icon, which whenever a PDF crops up just pops up and says, do you wanna save this?

 So ignore the little elephant.

 \[00:21:39\] **David Waumsley:** Yeah. yeah, so this is usually the problem when you go to desktop, obviously. and if you actually look a little bit to the left here, I’ve got the, sort of mobile version of that.
 And again, I don’t know if this is right.
-So we’ve got a logo and then when it goes to one column, instead of it being the second item in the second column, the podcast, mic.
+So we’ve got a logo and then when it goes to one column, instead of it being the second item in the second column, the chat, mic.

 It’s the first one here, so I’m gonna have to reverse if you think that’s the way to do it.
 And you’ll notice that the design’s different.
 So we’ll need to use something like a picture tag where you can do art direction.
 So you can basically say, when it’s at this point, it’ll show this image, which is a, a more of a rectangle than the square that you’re seeing on the desktop version.